߷ This article is about Vekllei

 Unlike manufacturing and general industry, public infrastructure in the country is almost entirely monopolised by the government Utilities (A.r.Un.) and Construction (A.r.Lo.) state requisites, organs in Vekllei analogous to nationalised government industry.
 Infrastructure consistently ranks among Vekllei’s greatest national expenditure, with trillions of Kroner each year poured into projects across the country.

 Sunny morning at the Ou Hydroburo Complex in Ou. | The Ou Hydroburo Office

 Most large infrastructure projects, including transport, education, health, military and extraterrestrial interests, are completed in cyclical phases similar to Soviet half-decade plans, including production quotas and hard deadlines for completion.
 This system of construction has allowed the country to recover quickly from its devastation in the Atomic War and develop one of the most comprehensive public infrastructure systems in the world.
-Vekllei is a major transport hub for international flights and Atlantic ocean crossings, served largely by the Vekllei International Jetport and the historic Port of Vekllei respectively.
+Vekllei is a major transport hub for international flights and Atlantic ocean crossings, served largely by the Vekllei World Jetport and the historic Port of Vekllei respectively.

 ❖ Read more: Railways in Vekllei